HackerDaGreat57/3D-License-Suite/README.md

+# This README is still WIP.
+Excuse errors, please.

+Work will begin on the actual license files after we decide the "gist" of every license here.

 # Three-Dimensional License Suite

 The 3D License Suite is a collection of custom asset licenses that are focused on encouraging further expansion of ***public*** knowledge and science by not letting people make money off the stuff by means other than donations/sponsorships.
 It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.